MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-displaying-custom-task-panes-with-e-mail-messages-in-outlook.md

   - "office"
 ---
 # Walkthrough: Display custom task panes with email messages in Outlook
-  This walkthrough demonstrates how to display a unique instance of a custom task pane with each e-mail message that is created or opened.
+  This walkthrough demonstrates how to display a unique instance of a custom task pane with each email message that is created or opened.
 Users can display or hide the custom task pane by using a button on the Ribbon of each e-mail message.

  [!INCLUDE[appliesto_olkallapp](../vsto/includes/appliesto-olkallapp-md.md)]